Visitor Pattern in TableView

 Why?

-Organized the object relationships as shown in the figure below:
+The object relationships are organized as shown in the diagram below:

-We have many types of DataSource (ViewObject) that need to interact with multiple types of operators, which is a very typical Visitor Double Dispatch.
+We have many types of DataSource (ViewObject) that need to interact with various types of operators, which is a typical example of Visitor Double Dispatch.

 How?